mapbox/geojson-quirks/README.md

 ### Feature Identifiers

-You can add a `Feature.id` using a uuid string
+Features can optionally contain an `id` but some GeoJSON readers require them.
+You can add a `Feature.id` using a unique identifier string

     geojson-quirks --add-uuid

-An auto-incrementing integer id
+Or an auto-incrementing integer id.

     geojson-quirks --add-id

-Pull id from your existing properties
+GeoJSON writers sometime put the effective feature id in the properties object.
+You can grab an id from your existing properties

     geojson-quirks --id-from-property "FID"